About Duc Anh Phung

 All Things from One

-Duc Anh Phung is a Vietnamese software engineer based in Hanoi who authored and curated Supreme Polarity Theory — a unified framework bridging traditional Eastern philosophy and modern physics, presented as both an interactive 3D webapp and a bilingual English/Vietnamese wiki.
+Duc Anh Phung is a Vietnamese government official at the Ministry of Industry and Trade of Vietnam, currently preparing for a posting as Commercial Attaché in Washington DC, United States.
+Driven by a deep passion for technology, science, and the future, he authored and curated Supreme Polarity Theory — a unified framework bridging traditional Eastern philosophy and modern physics, presented as both an interactive 3D webapp and a bilingual English/Vietnamese wiki.

 The theory proposes a unified view of the universe: everything — light, matter, force, time, consciousness — emerges from a single Tai Chi node, through two fundamental motions: flipping (which produces waves and light) and spinning (which produces mass and force), combined with the principle of phase coupling.